duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 end
 ~~~

+You can change template with `mail to: 'my@email.com', template_name:
+'contact_form'`

 Another solution is `gem 'premailer-rails'`
 <https://github.com/fphilipe/premailer-rails> which can also generate text part
 so you do not need to maintain it.
 Just add the gem and you are good to go.